Scaling Gaussian Process Regression with Full Derivative Observations: Experiments

 \section{Experiments}

 In this section, we evaluate \dsoftki{} on synthetic functions (Section~\ref{subsec:exp:synthetic}) to obtain a baseline of comparison and high-dimensional molecular force field (Section~\ref{subsec:exp:md22}) to test scale.
+We refer the reader to Appendix~\ref{app:more} for more experiments with a toy n-body simulation and on the UCI dataset~\citep{uci_ml_repo} with synthetic gradients.

 \textbf{Baseline GP and GPwD methods.} We use the default GPyTorch implementations~\citep{gardner2018} of SVGP, DSVGP, and DDSVGP with $2$ inducing directions as baseline variational GPs.
-We use the PLL~\citep{pmlr-v119-jankowiak20a} modification to the ELBO for the variational GPs as recommended by~\citep{padidar2021scaling} to obtain heteroskedastic noise modeling.
+We use the PLL~\citep{pmlr-v119-jankowiak20a} modification to the ELBO for the variational GPs as recommended by~\citep{padidar2021scaling} to allow separate noise parameters for function values ($\beta_v^2$) and gradients ($\beta_g^2$).
 We also use SoftKI as a baseline GP where we also adopt the \dsoftki{} interpolation scheme.
 We do not compare against DSKI since the dimensionality of the datasets are too high.
 We use the RBF kernel (with scale) using automatic relevance determination (ARD) lengthscales with the exception of DDSVGP which does not support it.
 Unless otherwise stated, we use $m = 512$ inducing points for all methods.
 We optimize all hyperparameters using the Adam~\citep{kingma2014adam} optimizer.
 All GPs and GPwDs use single-precision floating point numbers, except for \dsoftki{} which uses double-precision occasionally to enhance the stability of Cholesky decomposition as described previously.